Edited by Robert U. Ayres and Leslie W. Ayres

 Chapter 25: Industrial ecology: an Australian case study

-Andria Durney This chapter presents an application of the industrial ecology concept at the national level, using Australia as a case study.
+25. Industrial ecology: an Australian case study Andria Durney This chapter presents an application of the industrial ecology concept at the national level, using Australia as a case study.
 Australia is an industrial country that is also one of the world’s biggest natural resource exporters.
 This circumstance provides a sharp contrast with, for instance, the UK or Germany.
 Before beginning, some clariﬁcation is needed on the usage in this chapter of the concepts of industrial ecology and industrial metabolism.
 The industrial metabolism framework can be used to identify the sources and sinks of major material and energy ﬂows resulting both directly and indirectly from economic activities, and to estimate the magnitude, rate, composition and direction of these ﬂows (see, for example, Wolman 1965; Lutz 1969; Stigliani et al. 1994).
 This information can then be used to assess the environmental impact of these materials/energy ﬂows and the possible political, economic, technological, social and other forces driving them.
 Industrial ecology encompasses a broader range of issues than industrial metabolism since it can potentially consider all economies – both ‘developed’ and ‘developing’ – as well as a wider range of anthropological forces inducing industrial material ﬂows (Socolow et al. 1994; Allenby 1992b).
 Industrial metabolism methodologies are therefore valuable to use within the broader industrial ecology concept.
 Both industrial metabolism and industrial ecology approaches can also consider the ecological importance of unpriced material ﬂows, such as overburden from mining (Ayres and Kneese 1969; Schmidt-Bleek and Bringezu 1994).
-See Chapters 1 and 2 for more details of the way the industrial metabolism and...
+See Chapters 1 and 2 for more details...

 You are not authenticated to view the full text of this chapter or article.